 Reading has 15 Conservation Areas, each is supported by a Conservation Area Character Appraisal which identifies the attributes of each area in order to aid the protection of an area’s ‘the character or appearance of which it is desirable to preserve or enhance’.
 Appraisals are used by Planning Officers in their consideration of Planning Applications.

 Reading Borough Council’s website on Conservation areas may reached by the following link; www.reading.gov.uk/article/8056/Conservation-areas

-The Conservation Area Character Appraisals can be accessed in a single document held on Reading Borough Council’s website Information about all CAs.
-It is however not user friendly.
+As of 23 February 2018 individual Conservation Area Character Appraisals may be readily accessed on Reading Borough Council’s website Information about all CAs.

-- mini summaries which members of the CAAC have prepared of most of the areas (Horncastle and Routh Lane await volunteers to take them forward).
+- Mini summaries which members of the CAAC have prepared of most of the areas (Routh Lane is being prepared and Horncastle awaits volunteers to take it forward).

 Routh Lane – Tilehurst- work in progress; Full Appraisal (RL)

 The appraisals currently in place were completed in the main by consultants.
 They should be renewed every 5 years to ensure that they reflect the up to date situation and are continuing to do the job they are designed for – to protect areas ‘the character or appearance of which it is desirable to preserve or enhance’.
 Many however are out of date, or soon will be.
 Whilst the council does not have the resources to commission consultants to carry out the updates it is felt that updates carried out by volunteers who know, and care about, the areas undertaking a bottom up review will be far more powerful.

 Members of the CAAC are gradually undertaking this work.
 Russell Street/ Castle Hill and St Peters (Caversham) are the first areas being examined, progress reports are provided separately.
 Market Place/ London Street commenced in April 2017 and work continues.